janithpet/newby/README.md

 ## Installation

-Install by running `pip install .` in the root folder.
+Install by running `pip install newby` in the root folder.

 ## Running, and options